p3r7/awesome-monome-norns/README.md

 A list of links and resources for the [norns](https://monome.org/docs/norns/) hardware music platform by [monome](https://monome.org/).

-It allows running apps built with [SuperCollider](https://supercollider.github.io/) and/or **softcut**, a powerfull live sampler / player.
+It allows running apps built with [SuperCollider](https://supercollider.github.io/) and/or **softcut**, a powerful live sampler / player.

 In addition, [Pure Data](https://puredata.info/) patches can also be run (see [Mother, Pure Data & Orac](#mother-pure-data--orac)).